-Financial assets and liabilities Original classification under IAS 39 New classification under IFRS 9 Cash FVTPL FVPTL Restricted cash FVTPL FVTPL Accounts receivable, excluding HST receivables Loans and receivables Amortized cost Accounts payable and accrued liabilities Other financial liabilities Amortized cost Senior secured loan Other financial liabilities Amortized cost Long term loan Other financial liabilities Amortized cost
+Financial assets and liabilities Classification

+Under IFRS 9

+Cash FVTPL

+Restricted cash FVTPL

+Marketable securities FVTPL

+Accounts receivable, excluding HST receivables Amortized cost

+Accounts payable and accrued liabilities Amortized cost

+Senior secured loan Amortized cost

+Term loan Amortized cost

 The Company determines the classification of financial assets at initial recognition.
 The classification of its instruments is based on the Company's business model for managing the financial assets and their contractual cash flow characteristics.
 Equity instruments that are held for trading (including all equity derivative instruments) are classified as fair value through profit and loss.
 For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them at fair value through other comprehensive income.
 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVTPL (such as instruments held for trading or derivatives) or the Company has opted to measure them at FVTPL.